Oneo64/Starlattice/Media/DontTellMomImGoingToAshunzaria.md

 #### 1
  - Hello dear, my darling, how are you?
  - Has the snow covered the road to lawn?
- - And stars falling over Eyrinbriy when morning,
+ - And stars falling over Grenasia in the radiant morning,[^1]
- - Just don't tell mon I'm going to Ashunzaria.[^1]
+ - Just don't tell mon I'm going to Ashunzaria.[^2]
- - And stars falling over Tsalyachiy when morning,
+ - And stars falling over Yaleendel in the radiant morning,
  - Just don't tell mon I'm going to Ashunzaria.

 #### 2
- - Last night a friend was killed by a Loloskiy[^2] missile,
+ - Last night a friend was killed by a Loloskiy[^3] missile,
  - A traveller flying home on a black tulip.
  - My friend Yevgeniy, I bet he'll make it back home,
  - Just don't tell mon I'm going to Ashunzaria.